 real estate agents who work in an existing realty office but are not employees.

 For more information on independent contractors, refer to the Internal Revenue Service publication "Independent Contractor (Self-Employed) or Employee?" or Am I an Employee?
-Employment Relationship Under the Fair Labor Standards Act, or consult with the RPS or RPSS to determine whether a customer qualifies as an independent contractor.
+Employment Relationship Under the Fair Labor Standards Act, or consult with the regional specialist assigned to self-employment to determine whether a customer qualifies as an independent contractor.

 Self-employment service levels include the following: